svmiller/eh6127/lab-scripts/bivariate-ols.md

-*t*-statistic is large, and its associated *p*-value falls below some threshold of interest to you, you can reject the null hypothesis and assert that what you observed is highly improbable if the true effect is
-0. That’s indeed the case here.
+*t*-statistic is large, and its associated *p*-value falls below some threshold of interest to you, you can reject the null hypothesis and assert that what you observed is highly improbable if the true effect is 0 with precision.
+That’s indeed the case here.
 The true effect is 1.
 We observed 1.06.
 The *t*-statistic associated with that coefficient and standard error is about 9.9.
 That’s comically large, given the distribution of Student’s *t* for 98 degrees of freedom.
 The probability of observing what we got is basically 0 if the true effect were 0 (and it’s not, because it’s 1).
 So, you can reject the null hypothesis and assert that what you got is closer to what it truly is, assuming repeated sampling and fixed population parameters.
 The first part of that may not apply here, but the second one does.
 We created the data.

 ### What About the Intercept?